xw547/hwpkg/README.md

 devtools::install_github('xw547/hwpkg')
 ```

 However, the browseVignettes() will only work if this the package is built and saved as .tar.gz file.
 But you can always my vignette file under the /vignette directory.
-Please feel free to contact me if you prefer using the browse browseVignettes() function.
+Please feel free to contact me if you prefer using the browseVignettes() function.

 Sorry, this package haven't finish yet, since I found several critial mistakes when checking.
 I'll done by this weekend.
 Thank you for waiting.